 Balance at January 1, 2009 \$ 61

+Additions based on tax positions related to the current year 5

-Additions for tax positions of prior years 3
+Additions for tax positions of prior years 6

+Reductions for lapse of applicable statutes of limitations (2)

 Settlements (11)

-Balance at June 30, 2009 \$ 53
+Balance at September 30, 2009 \$ 59

 The Company is subject to taxation in the U.S., various states and foreign jurisdictions.
 The Company has significant operations in the U.S., Canada, the U. K., the Netherlands and Norway.
-Tax years that remain subject to examination by major tax jurisdiction vary by legal entity, but are generally open in the U.S. for the tax years after 2003 and outside the U.S. for tax years ending after 2001.
+Tax years that remain subject to examination by major tax jurisdiction vary by legal entity, but are generally open in the U.S. for the tax years after 2005 and outside the U.S. for tax years ending after 2002.